Blind Date (1987 film): Cast

+Blind Date also features Alice Hirson as Muriel Bedford, Stanley Jordan as Himself, Graham Stark as Jordan, Joyce Van Patten as Mrs. Gates, Barry Sobel as Gas Station Attendant, Armin Shimerman as French Waiter, Brian George as Maitre d', Dick Durock as Bouncer, and Sab Shimono as Mr. Yakamoto.

 Production

 The film was originally intended for the recently married Madonna and Sean Penn, but both backed out after the project failed to attract a director.
 The project moved from HandMade Films to Blake Edwards, who agreed to direct contingent on script changes.
 The studio agreed and the movie was re-cast with Bruce Willis and Kim Basinger.
 Filming took place between May 5 and July 14, 1986 in Los Angeles, Santa Monica and Culver City.

 Billy Vera & The Beaters appear in the bar scene, playing several songs.

 Reception

 Box office

 Blind Date was released in the United States and Canada on March 27, 1987.
 During its opening weekend it grossed a total of $7.5 million from 1,251 theaters—an average of $6,020 per theater—making it the highest grossing film of the weekend, ahead of Lethal Weapon ($5 million), in its 4th weekend of release, and Platoon ($3.9 million), in its fifteenth.
 In its second weekend, Blind Date fell to the number 2 position with a $5.7 million gross, placing it behind the debuting Police Academy 4: Citizens on Patrol ($8.5 million) and ahead of Platoon ($4.7 million).
 It fell to the number 3 position in its third weekend with a $4.1 million gross, behind Police Academy 4: Citizens on Patrol ($4.5 million) and the debuting The Secret of My Success ($7.8 million).
 Blind Date left the top-ten highest-grossing films after ten weeks.

 In total, Blind Date grossed $39.3 million, making it the 23rd-highest-grossing film of 1987 in the US and Canada.